TheOceanCleanupAlgorithms/Ocean-Plastic-Assimilator/README.md

 ### 3.a (RECOMMENDED) Using the data generated for the paper.

-All the required files are available at this address : TODO Just download them and put them in the data folder `MAIN_DIR_PATH` you have defined in `sim_vars.py`.
+All the required files are available at this address : [Zenodo archive : 10.5281/zenodo.4277841](https://zenodo.org/record/4277841#.X7Ql4NNKhhE)

+Just download them and put them in the data folder `MAIN_DIR_PATH` you have defined in `sim_vars.py`.

 Set `altSeed = 3` after.